Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 On the questionnaire and instructions pages the stimuli for the user are precached to avoid loading during the conduction of the test, however this must be checked and verified and can result in long loading times for these pages.

+The test system continues either with the training or rating.
+Training is performed in case you have training files in the `app/train` folder, otherwise it will be skipped.

 ### Rating template
 The rating template consists of two parts, the first part is the presentation of the stimuli `app/templates/stimuli.tpl`, and the second part is the rating method.